TriKro/rsb-content/part2-the_index/what-are-you-trying-to-learn.md

 If we can identify the right question, there is a corresponding method or methods in this book to help answer that question.

-If we attempt to execute a method without first identifying the right question, the results of that experiment are typically very difficult, if not impossible, to correctly interpret.
+If we attempt to execute a method without first identifying the right question, the results of that experiment are very difficult, if not impossible, to correctly interpret.

 For example, let’s say we’re selling a new type of shoe that cures plantar fasciitis.
 We put up a landing page test \(a type of smoke test\) with our value proposition and a “buy now” button.
 Then we put $1000 into Google AdWords for “shoes” to drive traffic and wait for the money to start rolling in.